zooniverse/front-end-monorepo/packages/lib-user/README.md

 `yarn test` to run Vitest tests.

+`yarn test MainContent.spec.jsx` to test one file at a time.

 <!-- ## Contributing

 Components should be added to the `src/components` folder and an export to `src/index.js`.
 Each component should be tested, documented readme, and have a storybook example added. -->